Enable Azure VM extensions by using Red Hat Ansible automation

 Automation execution environment

-To use the examples in this article, you'll need an automation execution environment with both the Azure Collection and the Azure CLI installed, since both are required to run the automation.
+To use the examples in this article, you need an automation execution environment with both the Azure collection and the Azure CLI installed.
+Both are required to run the automation.

 If you don't have an automation execution environment that meets these requirements, you can use this example.

-See the Red Hat Ansible documentation for more information about building and configuring automation execution environments.
+For more information about building and configuring automation execution environments, see the Red Hat Ansible documentation.

 Azure Resource Manager credential

-A working account credential configured in Ansible Automation Platform for the Azure Resource Manager is required.
-This credential is used by Ansible Automation Platform to authenticate operations using the Azure Collection and the Azure CLI.
+A working account credential configured in Ansible Automation Platform for Azure Resource Manager is required.
+Ansible Automation Platform uses this credential to authenticate operations by using the Azure collection and the Azure CLI.

-To use the Azure Infrastructure Configuration Demo collection in Automation Controller, follow the steps below to set up a project with the repository:
+To use the Azure Infrastructure Configuration Demo collection in Automation Controller, follow these steps to set up a project with the repository:

 Select Add, and then complete the fields of the form as follows:

-Name: Content Lab - Azure Infrastructure Configuration Collection
+Name: Enter Content Lab - Azure Infrastructure Configuration Collection.

-Automation Environment: (select with the Azure Collection and CLI instead)
+Execution Environment: Select with the Azure collection and Azure CLI instead.

-Once saved, the project should be synchronized with the automation controller.
+After you save the details, the project should be synchronized with Automation Controller.

 Create job templates